rickylin1/Ai-Chess-Engine/README.md

+<h1> NotSoDeepBlue </h1>
+Unspired by Deep Blue, the IBM supercomputer that revolutionized the chess industry by beating Garry Kasparov

 Implemented minimax algorithm with the general idea of
 - The bot will create a decision tree of a specified depth and search for the most optimal move
 - Optimal move is found based on a heuristic of current board position and piece values